devops-sathsara/gcp-workload-identity/README.md

 ## Introduction
-Identity Federation for GitHub Actions allows you to authenticate and authorize GitHub Actions workflows to interact with your GCP resources.
+Identity Federation for GitHub Actions allows you to authenticate and authorize GitHub Actions workflows to interact with your GCP resources without needing to manage long-lived service account keys.
+Instead, it uses short-lived credentials generated through a trust relationship established between Google Cloud and GitHub Actions.

 This integration ensures that only trusted actions and workflows can access your sensitive GCP infrastructure.

 This repository provides a Terraform configuration that sets up the necessary resources in your GCP project, including service accounts, roles, and policies, to enable Identity Federation for GitHub Actions.